Forceflow/qvhj_simulator/README.md

 # qvhj_simulator
-A Java simulator for statistics predictions on the TV show "De Quiz Van Het Jaar" (hence qvhj), of which the first season ran in December 2014 - January 2015.
+A Java simulator for statistics predictions on the first season of the Belgian TV show "De Quiz Van Het Jaar" (hence qvhj), which ran from December 2014 to January 2015.

 This quiz was produced by [De Chinezen](http://www.dechinezen.be/).